 And because of this, many developers now also prefer page builders as these tools make the website building process a lot faster compared to traditional HTML/CSS coding.

 Once you install the plugin and activate it, Beaver Builder will welcome you with a special onboarding process, which is designed to give you all the necessary information in one place.

-Beaver Builder also supports multisite configurations so if you manage any multisite installs, you can easily manage the changes from one network-wide control panel.
+As already mentioned above, Beaver Builder supports multisite configurations so if you manage any multisite installs, you can easily handle the changes from one network-wide control panel.